| Williamsburg Photos Fasttrack Civics Project |

 assembly, called the House of Burgesses, met in colonial times.

-The fourth picture shows
+The fifth picture shows

 the Governor's Palace, the residence of the royal governor appointed by